+If you’re new to Chinese herbs, you’re not alone in wondering things like: “Do I take these with food?” or “How am I supposed to remember three times a day?”
 This guide is here to help.
-Whether you’re taking patent pills or granules, there are simple ways to build them into your routine so they actually do what they’re meant to—support your healing.
+Whether you’re taking patent pills or granules, there are simple ways to build them into your routine so they actually do what they’re meant to, support your healing.
 And no, you don’t need to be perfect to see results.
 In Chinese medicine, consistency matters more than perfection.
 Let’s make this simple and doable.

-It’s best to get your Chinese herbs from a qualified practitioner who can properly diagnose your pattern and match the right formula to your body.
+It’s best to get your Chinese herbs from a qualified practitioner who can properly diagnose your TCM pattern and match the right formula to your body.
 Herbal formulas are powerful when used correctly, but not all herbs are suitable for all bodies.
-You might find herbs online or at health stores, but without a full understanding of the formula, you might not get the results you want—or worse, you could aggravate your symptoms.
+You might find herbs online or at health stores, but without a full understanding of the formula, you might not get the results you want, or worse, you could aggravate your symptoms.

 Patent Pills: